Carlos Cuesta (football manager): Parma

 On 19 June 2025, Cuesta became the head coach of Serie A side Parma, signing a contract until 2027.
 On his professional debut on 17 August, he led the side to a 2–0 win over Pescara in the Coppa Italia.
+After losing three of their first five league matches during the 2026-27 season, it was announced on 27 September, 2026 that Cuesta had left the club by mutual agreement.